Adler-D3R/Cupcake/README.md

 # Cupcake
 Program Base For C Language.
-I made this so that newbies in C Language can quickly understand C Language, and start projects with it !
+<br>I made this so that newbies in C Language can quickly understand C Language, and start projects with it !
-Happy Coding.
+<br>Happy Coding.